levoai/actions/README.md

     # URL for the instance of the application under test.
     target: ''

-    # Base64 encoded environment file content.
+    # [OPTIONAL] Base64 encoded environment file content.
     base64_env: ''

-    # If youd decide not to report the result of this execution back to Saas set this value to false.
+    # [OPTIONAL] If youd decide not to report the result of this execution back to Saas set this value to false.
 Default: true.
     report: true
 ```
 <!-- end usage -->